ashn-dot-dev/site/src/blog/2024-11-04-dead-simple-testing-for-programming-language-projects.md

 Here we look for a line beginning with eight or more `#` characters.
-Both Sunder and Lumpy have single-line comments that begin with `#`, and a different language would require substiting `#` with the appropriate single-line comment character(s).
+Both Sunder and Lumpy have single-line comments that begin with `#`, and a different language would require substituting `#` with the appropriate single-line comment character(s).
 We then remove that line of `#` characters, and strip the leading `#` characters from the remaining text of the expected output section.
 We also remove an optional space character just after each `#` within the expected output section so that a line such as `# 123 + 456 is 579` will be treated the same as the line `#123 + 456 is 579`.
 In my opinion, that extra space makes it significantly easier to read the expected output section when you have been debugging and testing all day.
-Just to show this `sed` chain in action, let us take a look at what happens when we run this command on our example test from
+Just to show this `sed` chain in action, let us take a look at what happens when we run this command on our example test from earlier:
-earlier:

 ```sh
 $ cat add.test.lumpy